CycloneDX/cdxgen/README.md

 ![cdxgen logo](cdxgen.png)

-cdxgen is a cli tool, library, [REPL](./ADVANCED.md) and server to create a valid and compliant [CycloneDX][cyclonedx-homepage] Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for c/c++, node.js, php, python, ruby, rust, java, .Net, dart, haskell, elixir, and Go projects in JSON format.
+cdxgen is a cli tool, library, [REPL](./ADVANCED.md), and server to create a valid and compliant [CycloneDX][cyclonedx-homepage] Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for c/c++, node.js, php, python, ruby, rust, java, .Net, dart, haskell, elixir, and Go projects in JSON format.
 CycloneDX 1.5 is a lightweight SBOM specification that is easily created, human and machine-readable, and simple to parse.

-When used with plugins, cdxgen could generate an OBoM for Linux docker images and even VMs running Linux or Windows operating system. cdxgen also includes a tool called `evinse` that can generate component evidences and SaaSBoM for some languages.
+When used with plugins, cdxgen could generate an OBoM for Linux docker images and even VMs running Linux or Windows operating systems. cdxgen also includes an evinse tool to generate component evidence and SaaSBoM for some languages.

 NOTE:

 CycloneDX 1.5 specification is new and unsupported by many downstream tools.
 Use version 8.6.0 for 1.4 compatibility or pass the argument `--spec-version 1.4`.

 ## Why cdxgen?

-A typical application might comprise of several repos, components, and libraries linked together.
+A typical application might have several repos, components, and libraries.
 Traditional techniques to generate a single SBoM per language or package manifest do not work in enterprise environments.
 So we built cdxgen - the universal polyglot SBoM generator!

 <img src="./docs/why-cdxgen.jpg" alt="why cdxgen" width="256">